Buy Tripadvisor Reviews

 Start Monitoring Your Reputation:

 That’s simple enough.
 Instead of resorting to the ‘easy way,’ there’s the hard way.
 Luckily for you, the hard way to promote any hotel, bed and breakfast and even excursion business is good old-fashioned online and offline marketing.
-Remember, this is about the long run, and you want your hotel or bnb to be around for years to come.
-You can do this on Socialdraft using the alerts system.
-We monitor over 500 billion websites including TripAdvisor reviews.
-Whenever your hotel or BnB is mentioned, you will get this in the alerts area.
+Remember, this is about the long run, and you want your hotel or BnB to be around for years to come.
+Set your place up on Google Alerts.
+Whenever your hotel or BnB is mentioned, take action:

 - Good Reviews: First, click over and engage that user.
 Thank them for their review and send them a small token of thanks.
-Then, click “share” on the Socialdraft dashboard so you can share that amazing review across all your social media accounts.
+Then share that amazing review across all your social media accounts.
 This is the best kind of advertising.

 - Bad Reviews: Click over to the site.
 Inspect the negative review.
 Was this a crazy customer, or was this something others have complained about.
 If this is a legitimate complaint, make a note to discuss with your team.
 Then, take the time to thank the customer for bringing this to your attention, let them know it is being handled, and ask them for a chance to make things up.
 It is possible to turn negative things around.